 Edge data centres require the same resiliency as cloud or centralised data centres do.
 But they lack two important aspects – the absence of skilled and trained onsite staff and multiple, distributed sites.
 This could lead to some unique challenges that require data centre developers to think holistically and collaboratively while deploying IT solutions.

 Top 5 challenges in connecting to edge data centres

 - Cost matters – Edge data centres require configuration, deployment, and maintenance of edge computing framework, which is quite expensive.
 Many of the older version devices lack processing capabilities, and integration of newer additional devices leads to extra CapEx.

 - Loss of critical data is detrimental – As edge computing processing utilises a subset of data, a whole lot of raw data goes unutilised.
 This wasted data, otherwise, could have been insightful.
 There is a daunting challenge for enterprises for data segregation so as to improve efficiency and eliminate data loss.

 - Physical security is a must – As edge data centres are located near people, there is much required for a profound physical security solution so that any unwanted security breaches could be avoided.

 - O&M needs to be strategic – Operating and maintaining multiple edge data centres remotely comes along with unique challenges like IT troubleshooting, performing system and security upgrades, standardising maintenance services across multiple locations.

-- Right selection and configuration of infrastructure components –Selecting and configuring right infrastructure components can be quite a complex task.
+- Right selection and configuration of infrastructure components –Selecting and configuring the right infrastructure components can be quite a complex task.
 Slightest of error, if not identified at an early stage, could propagate to numerous installations.
 This could lead to undersized or oversized UPS and insufficient or spare rack space.

-Edge data centre developers need an ecosystem of partners who could work together to mitigate these challenges and build data centres that include right set of IT, infrastructure, and management tools.
+Edge data centre developers need an ecosystem of partners who could work together to mitigate these challenges and build data centres that include the right set of IT, infrastructure, and management tools.